Newyorkitis

 Newyorkitis is a 1901 book by surgeon John H. Girdner describing "a condition of mind, body, and soul" that he had observed among patients living in the New York City borough of Manhattan.

 John Harvey Girdner (author)

-John H. Girdner (March 8, 1856 – October 27, 1933) was a prominent New York surgeon and an associate of the noted surgeon Frank Hamilton, with whom he attended President James Garfield after Garfield was shot in 1881.
+John H. Girdner (March 8, 1856 – October 27, 1933) was a prominent New York surgeon and an associate of the noted surgeon Frank Hamilton.
+Both Girdner and Hamilton treated President James Garfield after Garfield was shot in 1881.
 Girdner was the inventor of a "telephonic bullet probe" that came into use before the first x-rays, and was a pioneer in skin grafting.
 He taught at medical schools and was the author of numerous satirical and philosophical articles for magazines.

 The "affliction"

 Girdner ascribed a variety of physical symptoms to living in Manhattan, including nearsightedness caused by the presence of buildings in all directions, ears irritated by constant noise, and a "rapidity and nervousness and lack of deliberation in all muscular movements."

 "Newyorkitis" symptoms also included "haste, rudeness, restlessness, arrogance, contemptuousness, excitability, anxiety, pursuit of novelty and of grandeur, pretensions of omniscience, and therefore prescience, which of course undermines any pleasure taken in novelty."